 Once you complete the Ministry Safe training (which will take you about an hour to complete), there is a brief quiz on the Ministry Safe training website.
 After you complete this quiz with a passing score, you will receive a certificate on the Ministry Safe training website.

-Note: If you have previously completed Ministry Safe at your church or your place of service, you can simply email a copy of your certificate from your previous training to email@example.com.
+Note: If you have previously completed Ministry Safe at your church or your place of service, you can simply upload a copy of your certificate from your previous training.

 Please watch this twelve minute video before you start classes: